Mike Marshall (outfielder): Managerial and front office career

 Marshall began his coaching career as the hitting coach for Glendale CC from (1993–1994) and Texas State (1995–1997).
 Marshall's first managerial experience came with the Albany-Colonie Diamond Dogs of the Northern League from (2000–2002).
 Marshall then managed the El Paso Diablos from (2005–2006) while also being the hitting coach at El Paso CC.
 He was the field manager, team president, and general manager of the Yuma Scorpions, of the Golden Baseball League from (2007–2008).
 After working as manager and team president of the Chico Outlaws during the 2010 and 2011 seasons, Marshall was named as field manager and vice president of baseball operations for the San Rafael Pacifics club for the 2012 campaign.
 Marshall won the North Division championship, defeating Maui Na Koa Ikaika in the championship series.
-In January of 2013, Marshall was named commissioner of the newly formed Pacific Association.
+In January 2013, Marshall was named commissioner of the newly formed Pacific Association.
 In 2014, Marshall was named manager of the Fort Worth Cats of the United Baseball League.
 In middle of July, Marshall resigned.
 On December 3, 2014, Marshall was announced as the associate head coach at New Mexico Highlands.